sibytes/databricks-patterns/README.md

 ## Customer Details - Header Footer

-This example pattern shows data pipelines loading a difficult file provision to from landing to raw and base (TODO).
+This example pattern shows data pipelines loading a difficult file provision to from landing to raw using autoloader.

 The data files can be seen here: